dccuchile/wefe/doc/create_metric.rst

                 than this limit, the result values will be np.nan, by default 0.2

             secondary_preprocessor_args : PreprocessorArgs, optional
-                Dictionary with the arguments that specify how the pre-processing of the words will be done, by default {}
+                A dictionary with the arguments that specify how the pre-processing of the words will be done, by default {}
                 The possible arguments for the function are:
                 - lowercase: bool.
 Indicates if the words are transformed to lowercase.